Jrpl/Space-Shooter/README.md

 # Space Shooter

-Additional features to be added include:
+Additional features/fixes to be made include:

 **Main Menu**
 - [ ] Explanation menu for points, powerups, controls, etc.

 **Single Player**
-- [ ] If two power ups of the same type are picked up before the duration of the first one ends, extend the duration.
+- [ ] If two power ups of the same type are picked up before the duration of the first one ends, extend the duration

 **CO OP**
 - [ ] Pause not working